 Nominations must be published in 2018 and may be made only by the editors of the participating publications, but editors may, if they wish, seek the advice of their editorial board or of a special committee.
+While the formal process requires presses/journals to submit the work of their authors, the WHA strongly recommends that authors check with the award committee chair a week before the deadline to see if they received a copy of their work.
 A copy of the journal, an offprint, or a photocopy must be submitted to each member of the Award Committee listed below.

 Award Submission Deadline: April 15, 2019

 The award recipient and editor/publisher will be notified by September 15.
 View a list of past recipients.

 Ray Allen Billington (1903–1981) Intellectual and cultural historian Ray Allen Billington was the first person to serve as President of the Western History Association.
 Billington had been President of the American Studies Association and Organization of American Historians (OAH) which still honors him by giving a large cash prize in his name each year for the best book on the American frontier.
 Ray Allen Billington earned a Ph.D. degree from Harvard University in 1933.
 He taught at Clark University, Smith College, and Northwestern University over his thirty year career as an academic historian.